skytap/course-manager-examples/script-templates/node/README.md

 ## Accessing Metadata & Control Endpoint From Your Script

-The Skytap Metadata Service provides read-only metadata about the Skytap environment hosting an end user's lab.
+The Kyndryl Cloud Uplift Metadata Service provides read-only metadata about the Kyndryl Cloud Uplift environment hosting an end user's lab.
 The Course Manager Control Endpoint provides metadata oriented around the end user lab itself, and it also allows limited modifications of the metadata and state of the lab.
 This template provides `SkytapMetadata` and `LabControl` classes, which provide lightweight interfaces to these two service endpoints that can be used from your script code.
 These classes make it easier to consume the Metadata and Control Endpoint services.
 In addition, they make it easier to develop your scripts locally.

 ### SkytapMetadata Interface